 Table XI.
-Inhalation of Aged 6% Plutonium Mixture, No DTPA Given at Worksite

-Days Since When Results What Can be Said at Problems or Intake Measurements Are Known What Point Comments Same day 3000-s chest count; second voiding spot urine; emergency processing Can say if $E{50}$ is more or less than 12 rems If anything is detected, should administer DTPA 1 12-h urine, emergency processing; second chest count if first result detected activity End of second day If nothing in urine or chest, then $E{50}$ is Type M < 5 rems, or Type S < 10 rems If nothing in urine or chest, then DTPA is not needed.
+Inhalation of Aged 6% Plutonium Mixture, No DTPA Given at Worksite oic Ai.
+Illialation of Ageu Days Since Intake Measurements When Results Are Known What Can be Said at What Point Problems or Comments Same day 3000-s chest count; second voiding spot urine; emergency processing Same day or first thing next morning Can say if E{50} is more or less than 12 rem If anything is detected, should administer DTPA 1 12-h urine, emergency processing; second chest count if first result detected activity End of second day If nothing in urine or chest, then E{50} is Type M < 5 rem, or Type S < 10 rem If nothing in urine or chest, then DTPA is not needed.
 If Pu alpha in urine > 2 dpm, then consider initiating DTPA.
-2 24-h total urine, expedite processing Morning of fifth day If nothing in sample (and previous chest counts), then $E{50}$ Type M < 500 mrem, Type S < 5 rems From bioassay data, still won't know inhalation material type.
-1-3 Total fecal excretion for first 3 days after intake (a) Two processings by lab: 1) LEPD (b) expedited processing; 2) IPA (c) priority processing LEPD (b) results: 6-7 days after intake IPA (c) priority: 16-17 days after intake If nothing in LEPD analysis, then $E{50} < 500$ mrem If nothing in IPA, then $E{50} < 100$ mrem -
+2 24-h total urine, expedite processing Morning of fifth day If nothing in sample (and previous chest counts), then E{50} Type M < 500 mrem, Type S < 5 rem From bioassay data, still won't know inhalation material type.
+1-3 Total fecal excretion for first 3 days after intake ^(a) Two processings by lab: 1) LEPD ^(b) expedited processing; 2) IPA ^(c) priority processing LEPD ^(b) results: 6-7 days after intake IPA ^(c) priority: 16-17 days after intake If nothing in LEPD analysis, then $E{50} < 500$ mrem If nothing in IPA, then $E{50} < 100$ mrem -